The ZHAW Welcome Centre provides information on living and working in Switzerland for people from other countries who wish to work at the ZHAW.

 Registration in Switzerland

-When you arrive in Switzerland, you must register with the municipality where you are living within 14 days.
+When you arrive in Switzerland, you must register with the municipality where you are living within 14 days of your move.
+The registration has to take place before the start of work.
 The documents required for registration may vary slightly from municipality to municipality.
 There is a registration fee.
 Please send a copy of the residence permit to Human resources as soon as you receive it.
 Our HR department will be happy to provide support here.

 Permits in Switzerland